-Student loan forgiveness and income-driven repayment are two financial lifesavers available through certain federal student loan programs.
-If you refinance, you no longer have access to those options as you are essentially going from having federal loans to a private refinancing loan.
+Student loan forgiveness and IDR plans are two financial lifesavers available for most federal loan programs.
+If you refinance, you no longer have access to those options as you’re essentially going from having federal loans to private student loans.
 It’s a big decision, so before applying to refinance student loans make sure it’s right for you.

-5 signs refinancing federal student loans will make sense
+5 signs refinancing federal student loans could make sense

-If you’re wondering, “Should I refinance my student loans?” you want to review all your options and the loan terms for your current loans and your prospective refinancing loan.
+If you’re wondering, “Should I refinance my student loans?” you want to compare your current loan terms against your prospective refinancing loan.
 Below we cover when refinancing federal student loans makes the most sense.

-One of the major perks about federal student loans is the option for student loan forgiveness.
-Whether through the Public Service Loan Forgiveness (PSLF) program or with an income-driven repayment plan, there are several ways that federal student loan borrowers can legally get their student loans forgiven.
+One of the major perks of federal student loans is the option for student loan forgiveness.
+Whether through the Public Service Loan Forgiveness (PSLF) program or with an IDR plan, there are several ways that federal loan borrowers can legally get their student loans forgiven.

 Have you worked for 10 years in the public sector?
 You might be able to enroll in the Public Service Loan Forgiveness (PSLF) program.
 Still, have a balance on an income-driven plan after 20 to 25 years?
 Your remaining balance will be forgiven (though you’ll likely be hit with a tax bill in this case).
-There’s even student loan discharge if you are disabled.
+There’s even a student loan discharge option if you’re disabled.

-These options are not available to you after you refinance federal student loans.
-When you refinance, you’re taking out a “refinancing loan” that pays off your current student loans.
+These options aren’t available to you after you refinance federal loans.
+When you refinance student loans, you’re taking out a new loan that pays off your current student loans.
 Your new private student loans won’t match all the protections that a federal loan offered.

-If you’re not working in the public sector and the idea of paying your loans for 20 to 25 years makes you cringe, student loan forgiveness probably isn’t in your future.
-If you’re absolutely sure that this is not a route you want to pursue, refinancing could be a better fit to reduce your interest rates and help you pay off your student loan debt faster.
-Federal education loans have fixed rates, so refinancing is one way to get a different, lower rate.
+If you’re not working in the public sector and the idea of being shackled to your student loans for 20 to 25 years makes you cringe, student loan forgiveness probably isn’t in your future.
+If you’re absolutely sure this isn’t a route you want to pursue, refinancing could be a better fit to reduce your interest rates and help you pay off your student loan debt faster.

 2. Your job is (fairly) stable

-Job security is a thing of the past, and there are no guarantees for anyone.
-Can you refinance federal student loans?
-Your job should be fairly stable if you want to refinance your student loans.
-You’ll need the income from your job to get approved for refinancing and then to make the appropriate payments on your new loan.
+Your job should be fairly stable if you want to pursue a student loan refinance.
+You’ll need the income from your job to get approved for refinancing and then to make the monthly payment on your new loan.

-Also, you’ll no longer have access to an income-driven repayment plan if your income plummets, and you won’t have the same student loan deferment or forbearance options that you had with your federal student loans if you’re suddenly out of work.
-You want to be sure that you have an emergency fund in place so that you can continue to make your loan payments if your employment situation changes.
+Keep in mind you’ll no longer have access to an IDR plan if your income plummets.
+And you won’t have the same student loan deferment or forbearance options that you had with your federal student loans if you’re suddenly out of work.
+Be sure that you have an emergency fund in place so that you can continue to make your loan payments if your employment situation changes.

-So if your job changes frequently or you’re new to your company, refinancing federal student loans may not be the best fit just yet.
-If your job is pretty stable and you don’t plan to job hop, however, then refinancing could be wise.
+If your job changes frequently or you’re new to your company, refinancing federal student loans might not be the best fit just yet.
+But if your job is pretty stable and you don’t plan to job hop, then refinancing could be wise.

 3. You have good credit

 When you take out a loan with a private lender, it wants to know that you’re likely to make your payments.
 A good credit score is a positive indicator.
 Student loan refinancing companies run a credit check to determine if you’re a good candidate for a loan.

 4. Your monthly payments are manageable

-When you refinance federal student loans, you’re hopefully lowering your interest rate.
-Along with that, your repayment term and monthly payment amount will change as well.
+When you refinance federal student loans, you might be able to lower your interest rate.
+Along with that, your loan repayment term and monthly payment amount could change as well.

 “Obviously, the main determinant should be getting a much better interest rate.
 In some cases, you also might refinance to get a lower monthly payment.
 You also need to be sure that student loan forgiveness strategies won’t save you more money than refinancing,” explained Hornsby.

-“You should look at the Standard 10-year Plan and if you can’t easily afford that for federal loans, then refinancing is not for you yet,” said Hornsby.
+“You should look at the payments on the Standard 10-year Plan.
+If you can’t easily afford that for federal loans, then refinancing isn’t for you yet,” said Hornsby.

-Refinancing can help an interest rate problem but not a monthly payment problem.
-Making sure your payments are manageable on the Standard Repayment Plan can be a good benchmark to see how much you can afford in monthly payments when you refinance.
+After a student loan refinance, you’ll be locked into the payment term that you select.
+Making sure your payments are manageable on the Standard Repayment Plan can be a good benchmark to see how much you can afford in monthly payments should you refinance.

-If you’re struggling to make payments on the Standard Repayment Plan, it’s best to stick with your federal loan servicer and opt for an income-driven plan, which can lower your payments based on your income.
+If you’re struggling to make your monthly payments on the Standard Repayment Plan, it’s probably best to stick with your federal loan servicer and opt for an income-driven plan.

-5. Your interest savings can make a dent on your principal balance
+5. Your interest savings would make a dent on your principal balance

 “I usually say you need at least 1% savings on federal loans and a household debt-to-income [ratio] below 1.5 to 1 to make it worth it,” said Hornsby.
-“REPAYE is great if your debt-to-income is above that level because then you get subsidies that’s basically like a private refi.”
+“REPAYE is great if your debt-to-income is above that level because then, you get subsidies that are basically like a private refi.”

-Ideally, you can get a couple of points shaved off of your interest rate.
-Even then, you should do the math and calculate how much you’re really saving on your current student loan balance.
-If you don’t have that much left to pay back it may not be worth the hassle, or if the rate isn’t much better, stick with your federal student loan repayment plan.
+Even if you meet the criteria above, do the math to calculate if you’d save money overall in a significant way.
+If you don’t have that much left to pay back, it might not be worth the hassle.
+Or if the private lender’s rate isn’t much better, stick with your federal student loan repayment plan.

-On the other hand, if you are in the thick of student loan repayment and have years to go, refinancing could be a good fit if you get a better interest rate.
+On the other hand, if you’re near the beginning of your repayment plan, refinancing to a lower interest rate could be a good fit.
 Many student loan refinancing companies allow you to check your prospective interest rate without hurting your credit score.

-While doing your research on rates, you can also check out any cash back bonuses that might be available.
-At Student Loan Planner, we offer readers cash back when refinancing using our links, because it’s only fair.
-That way you can save money on interest and get cash back, putting even more money back in your pocket.
+While you’re comparing interest rates, you can also check out any cash-back bonuses that might be available.
+At Student Loan Planner, we offer readers cash back when they refinancing using our links.
+That way you can get even more money back in your pocket.

-Check out loan terms, interest rates, repayment terms and eligibility requirements.
-You want to compare refinancing lenders and apply with several options to see where you can get the best deal.
+You’ll want to get quotes from multiple lenders to see where you can get the best deal.

-If you’re in transition with your career or finances or your credit is shot, hold off on refinancing until you get back on your feet again and your situation improves.
+If you’re in transition with your career or finances, or your credit is shot, hold off on refinancing until your situation stabilizes.

 Refinance federal student loans only if it makes sense for you

 Should you refinance federal student loans?
-It depends on a lot of factors, but you can use this list as a way to check if you’re a good candidate for refinancing.
+The answer depends on your personal situation and needs.
+But you can use this guide as a way to check if you’re a good candidate for a student loan refinance.